kirkkala/elsa-myclub/README.md

 1. Ask from organization's office a list of team names (MyClub groups) for the current season and update them to `config/groups.json`.

-The "HNMKY" prefix should be kept in all group names.

 ## Testing

 The project uses Jest and React Testing Library for testing.
 Tests are located: